langmead-lab/vargas/README.md

   -u, --chunk arg    <N> Partition into tasks of max size N. (default: 64)
 ```

-Reads are aligned to graphs specified in the GDEF file. `-x` will preform end to end alignment and is generally faster than full local alignment.
-The memory usage increase in marginal for high numbers of threads.
+Reads are aligned to graphs specified in the GDEF file. `--ete` will preform end to end alignment and is generally faster than full local alignment.
+The memory usage increase is marginal for high numbers of threads.
 As a result, as many threads as available should be used (271 on Xeon Phi KNL).

 For example:

-    vargas align  -g test.gdef -r reads.fa -t reads.sam -x
+    vargas align  -g test.gdef -r reads.fa -t reads.sam --ete

 See the [Alignment documentation](doc/align.md) for more information.